 The Family Man

 As alternate universe movies go, this one is pretty great.
-Sure, it has kind of a cheesy Scrooge-kind of feel to it, but Cage really owns it, and as such, this is an underrated movie.
-Though, there is kind of 1990s painful rom-com saccharin quality to this movie, something about it kind of stays with you.
+Sure, it has kind of a cheesy Scrooge kind of feel to it, but Cage really owns it, and as such, this is an underrated movie.
+Though, there is a 1990s rom-com saccharin quality to it, something about it kind of stays with you.